mattdavis0351/mongodb-labs/exercises/05_python-mongo-webservice.md

 def home_page():
     return "Congrats!
 You made it to the home page!"

 app.run(port=35080)
 ```
+:arrow_right: Note that the code we just added was between the DEBUG feature and the PORT specification.

 **Save app.py and use Python to run it.
-Once the server is running navigate to `http://localhost:35080/` in your web browser, or you `POSTMAN` to send a `GET` request to that URL**
+Once the server is running, navigate to `http://localhost:35080/` in your web browser, or use `POSTMAN` to send a `GET` request to that URL**

 **Expected Output**
 ![image](https://user-images.githubusercontent.com/38021615/66260455-bd9dc700-e773-11e9-8db9-5bc4d0911aa1.png)